survivejs/webpack-book/manuscript/building_with_webpack/03_processing_with_babel.md

 }
 ```

+T> This is the Babel setup you would use if you want to support tree shaking at a package level.
+See the *Tree Shaking* chapter for more information.

 If you execute `npm run build` now and examine *app.js*, you should see something a little different:

 ```javascript